microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ## Exercise 3 - Adding push notifications

 ### Introduction
-One of the features mostly frequented adopted by mobile application are push notifications.
+One of the features mostly frequently adopted by mobile applications are push notifications.
 Since in the mobile ecosystem applications aren't meant to be always running, you need to notify to the user when something important happened even if the application isn't active.

-Push notifications are the best way to achieve this goal, since they are optimized to have a low impact on the battery life ot the device.
+Push notifications are the best way to achieve this goal, since they are optimized to have a low impact on the battery life on the device.
 In a push notification architecture, the application doesn't have to keep polling the server to check for notifications.
 It simply register a channel, which the server will reach whenever it has a notification to send to the user with a simple HTTP request.

 In a typical notification scenario, we have 3 actors involved:

-- The client, which is the mobile or desktop application.
+- The **client**, which is the mobile or desktop application.
 It takes care of creating a notification channel and sharing it with the backend.
 Then it goes dormant waiting to receive notifications.
-- The backend, which is the server side application that sends the notification.
+- The **backend**, which is the server side application that sends the notification.
 The backend holds the information when it's the right time to send a notification, based on the scenario.
 For example, a sport application may send a notification every time one of the teams has scored a goal.
 The backend stores also the list of all the channels coming from the client application, with one or more information to identify the user.
 This way, the backend knows not only the right time, but also the right users who will receive the notification.
 The sport application, for example, may send a goal notification only to the users who are interested in following one of the teams that has scored.
-- The push notification service.
+- The **push notification service**.
 This service acts as a middle man between the client and the backend.
 The backend won't talk directly to the client, but it will send the HTTP request to the service, which will take care of converting it into a  notification and route it to the right device.
 Being the point of connection between devices and the backend, each mobile platform offers its own service.
 Android leverages the [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) service; iOS uses the [Apple Push Notification service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1); Microsoft, in the end, offers the [Windows Push Notification service](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) for Windows devices.
 All these services implements an authentication process, in order to avoid that a random actor may send notifications to a device just by discovering the channel's URL.
-As a consequence, when you want to implement push notifications in am application, you typically have to register it in a portal provided by the platform owner, so that you can get the credentials required to authenticate against the service.
+As a consequence, when you want to implement push notifications in an application, you typically have to register it in a portal provided by the platform owner, so that you can get the credentials required to authenticate against the service.

 However, our scenario is slightly different.
 We have built a web application, which is platform agnostic.
 As such, having to implement a different backend for each desktop and mobile platform on the market would be quite expensive.
 The solution is to use Web Push notifications, which are based on two standard W3C features:

-- [Notifications APIs](https://www.w3.org/TR/notifications/), which take care of rendering the notifications
+- [Notifications APIs](https://www.w3.org/TR/notifications/), which take care of rendering the notifications.
-- [Push APIs](https://www.w3.org/TR/push-api/), which take care of requesting a channel, handling the incoming notifications, etc.
+- [Push APIs](https://www.w3.org/TR/push-api/), which are responsible of requesting a channel, handling the incoming notifications, etc.

 Being based on a standard definition, they are implemented by the latest version of all the major browser on the market.